Applications: Rainwater drainage systems, gutter downpipes

-Explore the common questions and answers about Pipe and Gutter Machines
+Explore the common questions and answers about Gutter & Downpipe Machines

 A: Gutter and downspout machines serve different functions in rainwater drainage systems: gutter roll forming machines produce the roof channels that collect rainwater, while downspout machines manufacture the pipes that carry water from the gutter to the ground; they can be used separately or combined as a complete solution.